dimitrisafendras/boilerplate/.junie/guidelines.md

 - Initialize Mirage in `main.tsx` only if the env variable `VITE_USE_MOCKS=true`.
 - Use `environment: 'test'` in test suites.
 - Ensure no mock server is booted in production builds.

+## API Organization
+Organize API calls in a centralized top-level directory structure.

+- Place all API functions in a dedicated top-level directory: `src/api/`.
+- Organize API functions by domain/entity (e.g., `src/api/users/`, `src/api/products/`).
+- Each domain should have an `index.ts` file that exports all API functions.
+- API functions should follow a consistent naming convention (e.g., `fetchUsersApi`, `createUserApi`).
+- API functions should handle basic error responses and return properly typed data.
+- Use the environment variable `VITE_API_BASE_URL` for the API base URL.
+- Import API functions in sagas using absolute imports: `import { fetchUsersApi } from '@/api/users'`.

 ## Environment Variables
 Use environment variables consistently for mocks, endpoints, and feature flags.